 Steve Inskeep talks to Steve Coll about his new book, Private Empire: ExxonMobil and American Power.
 In it, Coll delves into the business model of one of the country's largest and most profitable corporations.
 He explores how the Exxon Valdez oil spill in 1989 shaped the culture at the company for years to come.

 Greeks go to the polls Sunday in a climate of intense voter anger at the politicians they blame for turning their country into an international economic pariah.
 Protest votes could fill Parliament with an array of new parties, and most surprising is the growing popularity of the xenophobic Golden Dawn, which espouses a neo-Nazi ideology.

-NPR's business news starts with a Silicon Valley lawsuit.
+NPR's business news starts with control of the energy.